wkumari/draft-vandergaast-edns-client-subnet/README.md

    Cache lookups are first done as usual for a DNS query, using the query tuple of <name, type, class>.
 Then the appropriate RRset MUST be chosen based on longest prefix matching.
+The client address to

+Contavalli, et al.      Expires December 14, 2015              [Page 12]

+Internet-Draft        Client Subnet in DNS Queries              Jun 2015

-The client address to use for comparison will depend on whether the Intermediate Nameserver received an ECS option in its client query.
+   use for comparison will depend on whether the Intermediate Nameserver received an ECS option in its client query.

    o  If no ECS option was provided, the client's address is used.

-Contavalli, et al.      Expires December 14, 2015              [Page 12]

-Internet-Draft         Client Subnet in DNS Querys             June 2015

    o  If there was an ECS option, the ADDRESS from it MAY be used if
       local policy allows.
 Policy can vary depending on the agreements